vaishuvrao/microservices/README.md

 we get our random generator micro servce
 ![](output.PNG)

-we the question for the micro services
+we get the question for the micro services
 ![](out2.PNG)

+:clap: :clap: :clap:CONGRAGULATIONS YOU HAVE SUCCESSFULLY DONE IT :clap: :clap: :clap: